microsoft/MixedRealityToolkit-Unreal/README.md

 All components in MRTK-Unreal depend on the following plugins:
 - The [HoloLens 2 engine plugin](https://docs.unrealengine.com/en-US/Platforms/AR/HoloLens2/index.html) (shipped with Unreal Engine) provides access to HoloLens 2 APIs and features.
-- The [Windows Mixed Reality engine plugin](https://docs.unrealengine.com/en-US/Platforms/VR/WMR/index.html) (shipped with Unreal Engine) provides access to Windows Mixed Reality APIs and features.
+- The [Windows Mixed Reality engine plugin](https://docs.unrealengine.com/en-US/Platforms/VR/WMR/index.html) (shipped with Unreal Engine) provides access to Windows Mixed Reality APIs and features, or the [Microsoft OpenXR plugin](https://github.com/microsoft/Microsoft-OpenXR-Unreal) (shipped on the Unreal Marketplace) which provides some additional functionality specific to Microsoft's Mixed Reality platforms.

 # Further documentation